dieghernan/dieghernan.github.io/collections/_posts/2022-10-17-tidyterra-hillshade.md

 #> max value   : 2481
 ```

-We can now have a quick look to the plot with `tidyterra::autoplot()`:
+We can now have a quick look at the plot with `tidyterra::autoplot()`:

 ```r
 # Quick look